1 in Sleep Product Research

 The more expensive brands/models (those mattresses that use a substantial amount of latex or higher-density memory foam) tend to relieve pain somewhat better than less expensive, lower-density brands/models.

 The main durability / longevity complaint for memory foam mattresses is that they can become excessively soft over time or sag, resulting in poor comfort and support.
-Their lifespan, owner experience data suggests, can range from 4-12 years.
+Their lifespan, owner experience data suggests, can range from 4 to 12 years.
 Higher-density / more expensive memory foam mattresses usually have at least a somewhat longer lifespan than cheaper, less dense memory foam beds.

 The main durability / longevity complaint for latex mattresses is that they can develop body impressions or indentations where people sleep, and these impressions can develop fairly early in the ownership experience.
 About 10% of owners report this occurrence, and it is most common with dunlop / blended latex as opposed to talalay / natural latex.
 Latex can also become excessively soft with use, report about 5% of owners.
-The lifespan of latex mattresses, owner experience data suggests, commonly ranges from 4-13 years.
+The lifespan of latex mattresses, owner experience data suggests, commonly ranges from 4 to 13 years.

 Prices for both types of mattresses can vary substantially (from under $1,000 to over $5,000) depending mainly on how much memory foam or latex is used.
 Memory foam mattresses overall tend to be at least 10% less expensive than latex mattresses overall.